thingbound/tinkerhub-device-bravia-tv/README.md

 ## Installation and setup

-To install in your local project:
+When running [tinkerhubd](https://github.com/tinkerhub/tinkerhub-daemon) install via:

-`npm install --save tinkerhub-device-bravia-tv`
+`tinkerhubd install device-bravia-tv`

 All TVs found will be exposed as devices of type `bravia-tv` (and `tv` as a secondary type).
 You will need to authenticate with your TV, you can do this